newwayland/blog/content/post/the-coins-deposit-problem/index.md

 ## What is a bank?

 At its core a bank is a fairly simple operation.
-It takes something physical of value and offer an amount of its own liabilities in return for that thing of value.
+It takes something physical of value and creates an amount of its own liabilities in return.
 So a mortgage, despite common belief, isn't a loan; it's the charge over the property.
 That is what the bank has created as a financial derivative of a property and which the bank owns as security for the liabilities it has issued against that